MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_07_consolidate_duplicate_code.md

 # Consolidate duplicate code using GitHub Copilot

-Duplicate code logic can be introduced by individuals or teams when working rapidly to create (or extend) a codebase that includes similar or related features.
-In some cases, it can be as simple as copying code from one file or class into another to quickly prototype a new feature.
-To further complicate matters, duplicated logic can evolve differently based on the surrounding code, masking the duplicated logic.
-This can include changes to variable names, control flow structures, etc. A rushed schedule, poor documentation, and a lack of proper code reviews can exacerbate the issue.
-In the end, duplicated logic makes the code difficult to maintain, debug, and test.
+Duplicate code logic is often introduced when developing/extending a codebase that includes similar or related features.
+It may not be intentional, and it can be as simple as reusing code to prototype a new feature.
+If duplicated logic evolves to match the surrounding code over time, the issue can become more complicated.
+Changes to variable names, function names, and code structures in one location (but not the another) can mask duplicated logic.
+A rushed schedule, poor documentation, and a lack of proper code reviews can exacerbate the issue.
+In the end, duplicated logic makes the code difficult to read, maintain, debug, and test.

 In this exercise, you review an existing project that contains duplicated code logic, analyze your options for consolidation, consolidate the duplicated code logic, and test the refactored code to ensure it works as intended.
 You use GitHub Copilot in Ask mode to gain an understanding of an existing code project and explore options for consolidating the logic.
-You use GitHub Copilot in Agent mode to refactor the code by combining duplicate logic into shared methods or functions.
+You use GitHub Copilot in Agent mode to refactor the code by combining duplicate logic into shared helper methods.
 You test the original and refactored code to ensure the consolidated logic works as intended.

 This exercise should take approximately **30** minutes to complete.